 - What is a panic attack?

-How do I know if I am having a panic attack or an immediate health condition?
+How do I know if I have a panic attack?

 As the physical symptoms of panic attacks are so extreme, you might fear that you are having a heart attack or dying.
 Part of the diagnostic process for panic disorder is to have medical conditions ruled out.